PaulWang1905/tint/README.md

 # tint
-Tint Is Not a Test
+Tint is Not a  test.
+The repo where I mess with python.